 Instructions

-- Add in the icing sugar in 3 batches while mixing on low.
-Ensure that each batch of icing sugar is mixed into the butter well before adding in the next batch.
+- Add in the powdered sugar in 3 batches while mixing on low.
+Ensure that each batch of powdered sugar is mixed into the butter well before adding in the next batch.

 Video